 Generally a test flow diagram has more to a graph than just a picture of the graph.
 In a structured test process, test flow diagrams provide a justification for the scope of testing and testing charters.

 Comments by readers will be forwarded to the author.
 Response to comments will be posted subject to the editorial guidelines & policies of Rishabh Software.

 Want to know about how following the best practices for software testing can help your next software application?
-Contact us now or call us on 1-877-RISHABH (1-877-747-4224) to know more about how our dedicated software testing team can help certify your applications quality.
+Feel free to Get in touch with us to know how our dedicated software testing team can certify your applications and deliver optimum quality.